 You may very well not be at risk.
-However, because the heart imaging at INNER IMAGING is so advanced, it provides greater detail and information that could easily have been missed by the diagnostic tests available until now.
+However, because the heart imaging at INNER IMAGING P.C. is so advanced, it provides greater detail and information that could easily have been missed by the diagnostic tests available until now.
 There are also some factors that one can not control, such as the implications of a family history of heart disease, or living and working in a stressful environment.
 Therefore, a heart scan could be helpful in determining if there is a higher than expected risk for a heart attack.

 Research has shown that while a stress test is valuable to determine various factors of a patient's health, it is not able to detect the earliest signs of heart disease.
-Therefore, a heart scan at INNER IMAGING can provide potentially life-saving information to your doctor that a stress test cannot.
+Therefore, a heart scan at INNER IMAGING P.C. can provide potentially life-saving information to your doctor that a stress test cannot.